gilflorida2023/cheatsheet/README.md

 # cheatsheet
+## clipboard
+### copy file to clipboard
+	xclip -selection clipboard < /path/to/file  # or simply the file path as text

+	xsel --input --clipboard < /path/to/file    # for copying just the path, not content

 ## git
 ### add git tag and version label
 	git tag -a v1.0.0 -m "Version 1.0.0 - Initial release"